ehsandastani/DevOps/Temporal Logic.md

 Thus, proving a formula essentially consist of searching for a sequence of axioms and inference rule applications that form the steps of the proof.

 ### __Propositional Logic__
 In classical propositional logic, an interpretation for a well-formed formula is an assignment of either True or False to each statement of the language.
-Associated with each interpretation, $I$, is a function, $I_{\text atomic}$ from propositional symbols to elements of ${T, F}$.
+Associated with each interpretation, $I$, is a function, $I_{\text atomic}$ from propositional symbols to elements of $\{ T, F \}$.

 $I: \text{Statement} \rightarrow \{T, F\}$